 You’ll need amplification equipment for plug-in power.
 You’ll also need some basic extras of accessories that you can’t go without.
 Don’t be left in the silence when your string snaps or your battery dies.
-See our “Must-Have Necessities Guide” to touch base with the extras you’ll need.
+See our lengthy list of wicked guitar accessories you can buy.

 - Fast playability

 - Comfortable size

 To strum things up, the Fender Tim Armstrong Hellcat Acoustic Electric Guitar appeals to all players searching for a guitar that’s under 500 bucks.
 On paper, it might seem like a neat deal, but come strumming time, it’s a fierce force of music magic.
 It’s much more than a beginner guitar, it’s the cats-meow!

 - 4 Best Small Body Acoustic Electric Guitars for Adults & Children (+ Options for Little Hands)

 - 5 Best Acoustic Electric Guitars For Beginners – Top Learner Instruments for Adults & Teens in 2022